MarcusCemes/project-carac/README.md

 ### Server (Rust Backend)

 The server is the central hub that runs on a dedicated machine connected to the hardware.
-It consists of:

-- **Orchestration Engine**: Manages hardware, executes instruction sequences, and handles experiment state.
-- **DataSink System**: Collects timestamped data into efficient in-memory buffers.
-- **Hardware Contexts**: Abstracted, asynchronous interfaces for each piece of hardware.
+Built on the [Tokio](https://tokio.rs/) asynchronous runtime in Rust, it provides deterministic, high-performance control and data acquisition without the overhead of a garbage collector.

+- **Orchestration Engine**: The core of the server, it receives a sequence of `Instruction`s from the client and executes them in order.
+It manages the overall state of the experiment.
+- **Hardware Abstraction**: Each piece of hardware is managed by a dedicated, asynchronous `HardwareAgent`.
+This modular design allows for concurrent operation and easy extension.
+- **DataSink System**: A central component for data collection.
+Each hardware agent registers data `Stream`s (e.g., `load_cell`, `robot_arm`) and receives a `StreamWriter` handle.
+This allows agents to write timestamped data to dedicated, non-blocking memory buffers.
+The system uses a two-level locking strategy to ensure high-throughput, concurrent writes without data loss.
+- **Custom UDP Protocols**: Communication with the Stäubli Robot Arm and other custom hardware is handled through efficient, custom binary UDP protocols.
-- **HTTP & UDP APIs**: Exposes control endpoints for the Python client and generic devices.
+- **HTTP API**: A simple HTTP server built with [Axum](https://github.com/tokio-rs/axum) exposes control endpoints for the Python client.

 ### Client (Python Frontend)

 The client is a collection of Python packages used to interact with the server and process the resulting data.

 - **`carac`**: An SDK providing an `Orchestrator` client to communicate with the server's HTTP API.
 It includes definitions, helpers, and constants for scripting experiments.
-- **`experiments`**: A set of runnable Python modules that define specific experimental procedures (e.g., `python -m experiments.coupled_axis`).
+- **`experiments`**: A set of runnable Python modules that define specific experimental procedures (e.g., `python -m experiments.free_flight`).
-- **`pipeline`**: Scripts for post-processing recorded data, such as applying force corrections or analytical models.
+- **`pipeline`**: Scripts for post-processing recorded data, such as applying force corrections, filtering, and running analytical models.
 - **`report`**: Code for generating plots, figures, and summaries from processed data.
-- **`training`**: Tools for applying machine learning models to the collected datasets.
+- **`training`**: A PyTorch-based framework for training machine learning models (MLP, LSTM) on the collected datasets.

 ## Hardware Support

-### Primary Hardware Components
+### Primary Hardware

 - **Stäubli TX2-90 Robot Arm**: 6-DOF industrial robot for precise drone positioning.
+Requires the `RemoteControl` VAL3 program to be loaded onto the CS9 controller.
 - **ATI NANO25-E Load Cell**: High-precision force/torque sensor for aerodynamic measurements.
 - **WindShape Wind Generator**: Controlled wind generation system.
 - **OptiTrack Motion Capture**: Sub-millimetre precision tracking for position and orientation.

-### Additional Hardware Support

-The platform supports custom hardware devices through a generic UDP-based protocol for bidirectional command and state communication.
+### Custom UDP Devices

+The platform is designed to be extensible and can support any custom hardware that communicates over UDP.

+#### Designing a UDP Device

+A custom device must implement a UDP server that listens for commands from the CARAC server.
+The protocol is a simple binary format:

+- **Packet Format**: `[MAGIC_BYTE (0xDE), CHANNEL_COUNT (u8), PAYLOAD (N * f32)]`
+- The `PAYLOAD` consists of `CHANNEL_COUNT` floating-point values, sent in little-endian byte order.

+The device can also send data back to the CARAC server using the same format.
+The server will listen for these packets and record them into the corresponding data stream.

+#### Drone Relay Example

+The `support/drone_relay` directory provides an example of a Python-based UDP relay.
+It acts as a bridge between the CARAC server and a device with a different communication protocol (in this case, a drone's flight controller).
+It receives the standard CARAC `Device` instruction, translates the float values into the ASCII format expected by the drone, and forwards the message.
+This is a useful pattern for integrating off-the-shelf hardware.

 ## Getting Started